 Get away from it all at this secluded, triangular-shaped sand spit on the northeastern shore of Lopez Island.
 The spit offers 138 acres of State park land, along with camping sites and some of the best clamming and crabbing on the island.
 Sun bathe on the spit’s sand and pebble beach, or do some birdwatching at the nearby lagoon.

 Rosario Resort is a history buff’s dream.
 Located in Cascade Bay on Orcas Island, the resort has a rich, 100-year old history.
 Built between 1906 and 1909 by Seattle shipbuilder and mayor Robert Moran, the mansion takes you back in time with original furnishings, photographs, and displays.
 The resort was part of a 7,000-acre purchase by Moran in 1904 that also included Moran State Park and Mt.
 Constitution.
-While anchored there, be sure to catch the resort’s evening presentation—learn about the history of the resort and enjoy an incredible pipe organ and grand piano concert by the resort’s long-time historian, Christopher Peacock.

 “Safari” isn’t typically the first word that comes to mind when thinking of the San Juans.
 Unless, that is, you’re talking about Spieden Island.
 The privately-owned island was a big game destination in the 1970s, stocked with animals from around the world, including African Barbary sheep, Corsican mouflons, Spanish goats, Indian spotted deer, and Japanese sika deer.
 While the northern side of “Safari Island” is heavily forested, the southern side features open grassland—giving it a savannah-like feel.
 While the safari tours and hunting didn’t last long (too many people on San Juan Island complained about shots firing at them!), you can still catch a peek at the island’s exotic animals.